 Garlic and Butter Broth Roasted Potatoes

-- 3 tablespoons butter, cut into small 1/2
+- 3 tablespoons butter, cut into small ½-inch pats

 - 1 tablespoon minced fresh Italian parsley

-Place the potatoes in a shallow 10" oven-proof skillet or baking dish that has a lid.
+- Place the potatoes in a shallow 10-inch oven-proof skillet or baking dish that has a lid.
 The potatoes should fit snugly inside the dish.

-Remove from oven and stir potatoes to coat with the buttery broth on the bottom of the skillet.
-Season with salt and fresh ground black pepper, to taste.
+- Remove from oven and stir potatoes to coat with the buttery broth on the bottom of the skillet.
+Season with salt and pepper, to taste.
 Sprinkle the potatoes with finely minced fresh parsley and serve.